 - A light pricking or pulling feeling

 - Dull localized aching, felt in the lower abdomen/pelvic area

 - A sensation similar to intestinal gas but felt within the pelvic region

-Are implantation bleeding and cramping normal?
+Are implantation bleeding and cramping in early pregnancy normal?

 If you’re in the ‘trying to conceive’ phase and joining forums and chat groups, you’re likely to be aware of implantation bleeding.
 As well as looking for implantation cramping, women trying to conceive often look for implantation bleeding.

 Like cramping, implantation bleeding isn’t something everyone experiences.
 Bleeding during the luteal phase can also occur for a variety of reasons.